Ilmaa2003/Facts-Generator-App/README.md

-Here’s a **cleanly converted and professional-looking `README.md`** based on your content, formatted for GitHub:

----

 # 🌟 Fact Generator Web App

 A lightweight, single-page web application that displays random facts with a **dark mode toggle** and **Twitter sharing** feature.

----

-## 📸 Screenshots

 ![image](https://github.com/user-attachments/assets/a6b96089-36f2-4502-a1d3-a512b2807b95)